directus-labs/guest-authoring/copy-this-template-directory/index.md

 - Node 3 - "Condition"

-determine from incoming paramenter, if Directus item need to be created
+determine from the incoming parameter, if a Directus item needs to be created

 ![node 03](/copy-this-template-directory/directus_flow_4_03.png "node 03")